NyGmember/tiktok-live-support/README.en.md

 1. This project is for educational and testing purposes only.
 2. The developers are not affiliated with TikTok or ByteDance.
 3. Usage of the `TikTokLive` library must comply with TikTok's terms of service.
-Users assume all risks associated with its use (e.g., potential access restrictions for abnormal usage).
+Users assume all risks associated with its use.
 4. Do not use this tool for illegal activities or to violate the privacy of others.